 I specialise in the teaching of French grammar and writing skills at all levels.
 I run a second-year specialist module called Translation in Practice, as well as teaching practical translation skills at final year and at MA level.
 I am the Senior Admissions Tutor for the School.

 I graduated from the University of Birmingham in 1991 with a first class degree in French Studies (I spent my Year Abroad at the Université de Bourgogne, in Dijon, where I was awarded the DEUG).
 I stayed on to do a PhD and began teaching almost straight away, becoming a full-time member of staff in 1996.

-I teach French language on the BA programme at all levels (first-, second- and final-year), with a little bit of literature in first year.
+I teach French language on the BA programme at all levels.
+I lead seminars in first year on Introduction to French Literature and Film Studies.
 My language students can find extra support on my grammar pages.

 Translating (from French into English) is one of my passions.
 I hold the Institute of Linguists' Diploma in Translation (2001), and I am an Associate Member of the Institute of Translation and Interpreting.
-I periodically work as a business interpreter at trade fairs, on behalf of the French Trade Commission, and I have recently worked as a translator for a French company specialising in alarm systems, and another working in the field of bathymetrics.
+I have worked as a business interpreter at trade fairs, on behalf of the French Trade Commission, and as a translator in a variety of areas, from alarm systems to bathymetrics.